-Clean the area thoroughly inside and outside your house and spray Feliway (a synthetic pheromone which mimics the feel-good pheromones cats produce) where the cat has been spraying.
-If possible, cover the area with aluminium foil to deter him re-spraying the cleaned area.
+Clean the area thoroughly inside and outside your house and spray Feliway (a synthetic pheromone that mimics the feel-good pheromones cats produce) where the cat has been spraying.
+If possible, cover the area with aluminium foil to deter him from re-spraying the cleaned area.
 Feliway also comes as a plugin to help relieve stress in cats.

 If the cat has chosen one or two areas, move food bowls or beds to the location as cats are less likely to spray where they sleep or eat.